 Since HitPoint’s inception, Paul has led the day-to-day operations at the studio and currently oversees the development of all of HitPoint’s independent and work-for-hire projects.
 Paul has a diverse educational background in computer science, graphic design, and business, from the University of Massachusetts at Amherst.

 A well-known game industry veteran, Ariella founded and managed three game companies, developing many casual games and simulations over the past 30 years.
-As President of HitPoint Studios, Ariella is now focused on the creation of unique use cases using Augmented Reality and other new technologies.
+As President of HitPoint Studios, Ariella is now focused on the creation of serious games and unique use cases using Augmented Reality.
 Lehrer has a PhD. in Cognitive Psychology from Claremont Graduate University and writes frequently about technology and kids on her blog: www.ariellalehrer.com.

 Andrew was Lead Producer for AR title Crayola Color Blaster and Game Designer/Creative Director for Kody Kapow Village Defender for Universal Kids.
 One of the creators of the TimePlay® interactive gaming platform that allows hundreds of people to play games together on big screens in movie theaters, Andrew designed and produced over a dozen games for this platform.